What are Open Banking Payments?

 Lower Transaction Costs

-This is the headline benefit.
-Card payments typically cost merchants between 1 and 3 percent of the transaction value, plus fixed fees per transaction.
-Open banking payments are significantly cheaper because they bypass the card networks and their associated interchange fees, scheme fees, and processor margins.
-For high-volume businesses, the savings can be substantial.
+This is the headline.
+Card payments cost merchants roughly 1% to 3% of the transaction, plus per-transaction fees.
+Open banking is significantly cheaper because it skips the card networks, the interchange fees, the scheme fees, and the processor margins.
+For high-volume businesses, the savings stack up fast.

 Faster Settlement

-Card payments typically take one to three business days to settle into the merchant's account.
-Open banking payments, built on the UK's Faster Payments infrastructure, can settle within seconds.
-This has a direct positive impact on cash flow, particularly for businesses that operate on tight margins or need to manage working capital carefully.
+Card payments take one to three business days to land in your account.
+Open banking, riding on the UK's Faster Payments rails, settles in seconds.
+That's a direct cash-flow benefit, especially if you're running tight margins or managing working capital carefully.

 Reduced Fraud Risk

-Open banking payments require the customer to authenticate directly with their bank, usually through their banking app with biometric verification.
-This makes them significantly harder to defraud than card-not-present transactions, where a criminal only needs the card number, expiry date, and security code.
-There are no chargebacks with open banking payments, which eliminates a significant cost and administrative burden for merchants.
+The customer authenticates directly with their bank — usually with biometric verification in their banking app.
+That's much harder to fake than a card-not-present transaction, where a fraudster only needs the card number, expiry, and CVV.
+There are no chargebacks with open banking payments, which removes a real cost and admin burden for merchants.

 No Card Expiry Problems

-Because open banking payments are linked to the customer's bank account rather than a card with an expiry date, there is no risk of payment failures due to expired cards.
-For subscription businesses, this removes one of the biggest causes of involuntary churn.
+Open banking payments are linked to the bank account, not to a card with an expiry date.
+For subscription businesses, that removes one of the biggest causes of involuntary churn.

 Open Banking and Telephone Payments